Jeff McNeil: New York Mets

+2018

 McNeil was promoted to the Major Leagues on July 24, 2018.
 He recorded his first Major League hit that night at Citi Field against Phil Hughes of the San Diego Padres on the first pitch he saw.
-He hit his first Major League home run off Tanner Roark of the Washington Nationals on July 31.
-For the season with the Mets, he batted .329/.381/.471 in 225 at bats.
+On July 31, McNeil hit his first Major League home run, off Tanner Roark of the Washington Nationals.
+In his rookie season with the Mets, he batted .329/.381/.471 in 225 at bats.
 He led all MLB hitters (140 or more plate appearances) in batting average against right-handers, at .345.
 McNeil received one vote in the 2018 National League Rookie of the Year Award polling, placing him in a three-way tie for sixth place with Harrison Bader and Yoshihisa Hirano.

 McNeil developed a reputation early in his Major League career as a "throwback" player notable for his high contact rate and low strikeout rate.

+2019

 After playing second base in all but four defensive games during the 2018 season, McNeil spent the majority of 2019 in left field given that the Mets traded for second baseman Robinson Canó during the offseason.
 On June 30, 2019, McNeil was named to the National League All-Star team, his first selection.
-At the time of his selection, he led the majors with a .348 batting average.
 On August 5, 2019, McNeil recorded his 200th career hit in his 599th career at bat, becoming the fastest player in Mets history to 200 career hits.
-In 2019 he batted .318/.384/.531 with 23 home runs and 75 RBIs.
-Of all Major League batters, he swung at the highest percentage of pitches (59.9%) and the highest percentage of pitches inside the strike zone (85%).
+In 2019, he batted .318/.384/.531 with 23 home runs and 75 RBIs.
+Of all Major League batters, McNeil swung at the highest percentage of pitches (59.9%) and the highest percentage of pitches inside the strike zone (85%).

+2020

 Heading into the 2020 season, MLB Network ranked McNeil the fifth-best third baseman in baseball.
 In spite of that, McNeil again spent the majority of his games in left field for the Mets.
-He batted .311/.383/.454 in the pandemic-shortened season.
+In the pandemic-shortened 2020 season, he batted .311/.383/.454 with 4 home runs and 23 RBIs in 52 games.
 He became the first Mets player since David Wright in 2005–09 to have a batting average of .300 or more in three straight seasons.

+2021

 Prior to the 2021 season, MLB Network ranked McNeil the second-best second baseman in MLB and the best in the National League.
 That season, he batted .251/.319/.360 with 7 home runs and 35 RBIs in 120 games.

+2022

-For the 2022 season McNeil changed his uniform number to 1 so newly-acquired outfielder Starling Marte could wear number 6.
+For the 2022 season, McNeil changed his uniform number to 1 so newly signed outfielder Starling Marte could wear number 6.